 Click on Reports in the dropdown to navigate to your transaction history.

 On the right side, click the blue button Generate report.
+Next to the CSV report click Generate report again.

 If any of the steps above do not work please contact us via our online chat box to seek assistance.